 The Apollo-Jem Building is located at San Vicente Central along the MacArthur National Highway in Urdaneta City.
 It is a 3-storey commercial building with a basement warehouse, a road-level store space (approx. 38 sqm with 9 sqm front extension), 2nd floor office/clinic space.
 It is situated right across the bus stop for passengers heading to Baguio, Vigan, Laoag, Pozorrubio and other northern towns.
 Public market, hospital, banks, delivery services are just a walking distance away (less than 10 minutes).

-The 2nd floor office/clinic space is now available for lease.
+The 2nd floor office/clinic space is also available for lease.
 It comes with a bathroom, a kitchen, new floor tiles and a glass-walled entrance.
-The storage space at the basement facing the back of the building is still available.
 Hurry while they still last!

 There’s a new restaurant in Baguio City that replaced Kuya J at the Travelite Express Hotel by the Shuntug Road near the City Hall.